Logan Costa

+Costa is a former French youth international, having represented them at U16 and U17 level, before switching to play for Cape Verde in 2022.

 Early life

-Costa was born in Saint-Denis, Île-de-France, in a family of Cape Verdean descent.
+Costa was born in Saint-Denis, Île-de-France, to a Cape Verdean family.

 Club career

-Having started to play football in Argenteuil, Val-d'Oise, Logan Costa joined Reims's youth academy in 2016.
+Having started to play football in Argenteuil, Val-d'Oise, Costa joined the youth academy of Reims in 2016.

 A player in Reims's Championnat National 2 reserve starting in the 2018–19 season, Costa captained the side during the following campaign.
-With a few appearances in the pro squad for the Ligue 1 games, he was loaned to Championnat National side Le Mans for the 2020–21 season.
+With a few first-team appearances in Ligue 1 games, he was loaned to Championnat National side Le Mans for the 2020–21 season.

-With Le Mans newly-relegated from Ligue 2, he was one of the standout players in the team, and a revelation of the Championnat National, starting and playing the entirety of 26 games, as the club only narrowly missed the promotion play-offs.
+With Le Mans newly relegated from Ligue 2, he was one of the standout players in the team, and a revelation of the Championnat National, starting and playing the entirety of 26 games, as the club only narrowly missed the promotion play-offs.

 After this promising loan spell, Costa was offered a contract extension by Reims, but chose to look elsewhere in search of more game time.
-With one year left on his contract, several clubs from France, Italy and Germany were interested by the young centre-back, but he was eventually transferred to the Toulouse in August 2021.
+With one year left on his contract, several clubs from France, Italy and Germany were interested in signing him.
+He was eventually transferred to Toulouse in August 2021.

 Costa made his professional debut for Toulouse on 13 November 2021, starting and playing every minute of a penalty shoot-out victory over Libourne in the Coupe de France, in which he helped his team keep a clean sheet.
 Starting the season behind Rasmus Nicolaisen, Bafodé Diakité and Anthony Rouault, with a team aiming for promotion, Costa first only made bench appearances in Ligue 2.
 However, he established himself as a regular starter in the Coupe de France, even scoring his first goal against Trélissac.

+On 22 August 2024, Costa joined La Liga club Villarreal on a six-year deal.
+He made his debut for the club on 26 August, coming on as a substitute in a league win over Celta Vigo.
+On 14 September, he scored his first goal for Villarreal in a 2–1 victory against Mallorca.

 International career

-An international with France under-16s and under-17s, Costa was also selected for the French under-19s and under-20s, without playing any official games in a period where most of them where canceled due to COVID-19.
+Costa was a youth international for France, playing with the under-16 and under-17 teams.
+He was also selected for the under-19s and under-20s, without playing any official games in a period where most of them were canceled due to the COVID-19 pandemic.

 On 16 March 2022, he received his first international call-up for the Cape Verde national team.
 He debuted with Cape Verde in a 2–0 friendly win over Guadeloupe.
+He was later named in Cape Verde's squad for the 2023 Africa Cup of Nations, where he played in all five of their matches before they were eliminated in the quarter-finals.

+Controversy

+On 14 May 2023, Costa refused to participate in a Ligue 1 match against Nantes due to the game being part of a league-wide campaign against homophobia, with players wearing shirts with rainbow-themed decorations.